innolitics/rdm/README.md

 - PyYAML
 - gitpython
 - pygithub (optional, required when using GitHub as your project manager)
-- Pandoc and Latex (optional, required for PDF generation)
+- Pandoc 2.14 and pdflatex (optional, required for PDF generation)

 ## Installation